Cathodic protection: Automobiles

 Several companies market electronic devices claiming to mitigate corrosion for automobiles and trucks.
 Corrosion control professionals find they do not work.
 There is no peer reviewed scientific testing and validation supporting the use of the devices.
 In 1996 the FTC ordered David McCready, a person that sold devices claiming to protect cars from corrosion, to pay restitution and banned the names "Rust Buster" and "Rust Evader."

-Since the posting of the preceding comment many years ago, there is new (overlooked) science indicating that cathodic protection can in fact protect automobiles from corrosion.
-The new science was developed as a result of series of tests that were undertaken pursuant to an industry-wide investigation undertaken by the Competition Bureau Canada in the early 2000s looking into claims made by manufacturers and distributors of electronic corrosion protection devices to Canadian consumers.

 Under section 74.01(1) (b) of the Competition Act Canada, no performance claims about a product or its effectiveness can be done unless it can be proven that they are based on adequate and proper tests.
 The Competition Bureau Canada proceeded to investigate several companies selling electronic corrosion devices in Canada.
 Some were forced to withdraw their product from the market as they could not support their claims scientifically.
-However, at least two companies under investigation were able to satisfy the Competition Bureau that their claims of protecting vehicles against corrosion were based on adequate and proper testing under section 74.01(1) (b) of the Competition Act.

-In response to the Competition Bureau’s investigation into its distribution of the Impressed Current Cathodic Protection module in the Canadian market, the Auto Saver Systems, Inc. submitted its module to laboratory testing in an ISO-certified lab.
-The test methodology consisted of the ASTM B117 Standard Practice for Operating Salt Spray (Fog) Apparatus which a corrosion expert, retained by the Competition Bureau, adapted in order to replicate the operational environment of an automobile.
-The test differed from the ASTM B117 insofar as the galvanized automotive steel panels were not entirely exposed to the salt spray.
-Instead, only the bare steel exposed by a 12-inch scratch at one end of the panel was exposed to the salt spray while the remainder of the panel was kept in a completely dry condition.